Minimalist Brutalist Security Program

 1. Minimize Attack Surface

-Keep a full asset inventory, remove anything unnecessary, and harden what remains.
+Keep a complete asset inventory, remove anything unnecessary, and harden what remains.
 The less there is to attack, the less you have to defend.

 3. Data Security